digitallyinduced/ihp/Guide/controller.markdown

 Usually, you want to render your HTML using a view.
 See `Rendering Views` for details.

-Sometimes you want to render html without using views, e.g. doing it inline in the action.
+Sometimes you want to render HTML without using views, e.g. doing it inline in the action.
 Call `respondHtml` for that:

 ```haskell
 action ExampleAction = do